swvanderlaan/PubMed_Miner/README.md

     _W_

     **Changes log**
+    * v1.2.1beta, 2025-01-07: Added additional default names.
+Fixed issue where the Word-document was not produced.
     * v1.2.0beta, 2024-11-20: Added collection of pairwise and group collaborations for the found publications.
 Added new visualizations for collaboration.
 Added possibility to add more than one organization to search for.
 Clarified help for arguments.
 Re-organized the script and added annotations.
     * v1.1.1, 2024-11-19: Improved Word-docx output.
 Changed logger-output to be less verbose and move things to the --debug.
 Clarified logger output further.
     * v1.1.0, 2024-11-18: Fixed an issue where not all the aliases for --names, --departments and --organization were properly queried in conjunction with --organization.
 Added an option to include ORCID in the author alias list.
 Fixed issue where the moving average plot might not handle edge years (with fewer than moving_avg_window data points) gracefully.